 The Board has determined that the Veteran's cervical spine, left upper extremity radiculopathy, and left hand radiculopathy are related to his service as a Naval Aviator.
 The lumbar spine disorder is not shown during service or within one year of separation, but is considered a natural progression of biomechanical injuries incurred in service.

-The deciding factor: The VA examiner concluded that the Veteran's cervical spine and left upper extremity radiculopathy are related to his duties as an F-14 pilot.
-The lumbar spine disorder is attributed to post-service employment as a commercial airline pilot.
+The deciding factor: The VA examiner concluded that the Veteran's cervical spine and left upper extremity radiculopathy are related to his duties as an F-14 pilot, while the lumbar spine disorder is attributed to post-service employment as a commercial airline pilot.

 - Claimed conditions